 In The Swarm of War, when the Imperium encounters the Zerg for the first time, they are much easier to dispatch than one would expect from the earlier chapters.
 That’s because it’s a Lost Colony which lacks some of the upgrades.

-King Kong was enlarged several times his size and given electricity powers to match Godzilla for their crossover fight.
+King Kong was enlarged several times his size and given electricity powers to match Godzilla for their crossover fight in King Kong vs. Godzilla.
 Understandable, since Godzilla shrugs off autocannons, rockets, missiles, tank shells, and lasers, while King Kong got killed by a few biplanes with machine guns.

 In the first Alien vs. Predator movie, one Alien took out two Predators.
 Justified in the film because the Predators in question were only armed with spears and wrist blades made of metal that was not corrosion-resistant.
 The Predators also had to rely on applying blunt force trauma against the Aliens which were shown to be extremely tough and resistant to physical blows.
 When one Predator got hold of a shoulder cannon, the tables were immediately turned with scores of Aliens being blown to bits.
 Some viewers consider this to be retribution for the depiction of the Alien monster in the comics, while others consider it a spiteful blemish on the Predator.
 See the related example in the comics section above.

 The second film inverts that change, calling on the comic-book example and reversing the situation in the previous movie.
 However, it should be noted that the Predators in the first AVP were rookies on a right a of passage, and the Predator in AVPR was an Ace among Predators.

 In fact, this franchise in general alters the power scale to suit the needs of the plot and setting, although the Predator almost always gets the better deal.
 It does conflict with the Alien movies themselves, invariably making it an example of this trope.